bboynam99/Trails/README.md

 ## TODO list:

+- points refresh very slowly: scrap volatile system and compute it client side.
+- powerups should be picked up when going over them
+- If you're fat enough, you're trail gets bigger (3x3, 5x5, 7x7).

+- on turn, wipe out all phantoms in a 3x3 neiborhood
 - powerup system
+- large players are a bit too slow
+- +xp much more powerful powerups

+- large LOS gray areas to indicate you're too far to see over there
 - eliminated, eliminated by messages
 - client jitter when losing points

-- do something with purple crap? (think)
 - wasad to move
-- big red glow when negative
-- visual effect related to teleport (not sure what i'd like yet)
+- visual effect related to powerups
 - large screen doesn't load everything
 - phone support
-- trail decay? the board fills very quickly
-- need tut
-- as you eat, you grow. if you're fat enough, you're trail gets bigger.
-- when you hit a wall, you lose some points and get skinnier
-- +xp: slow down
-- +xp: cd increases
-- +xp larger AoE clear

-powers:
+- onscreen explanation of powerups (maybe tips on deaths?)